-- Begin the process with programming logic and how to write an effective algorithm.
+- 1. Begin the process with programming logic and how to write an effective algorithm.
 The first few lessons of programming should be devoted entirely to problem solving, organization of instructions and the logic behind the algorithm.
 The block diagram in Figure 4.1 shows how during a specific program information should be extracted from data files, then processed and later visualized.
-The colour-coded text in the diagram will be useful when introducing code that carries out those actions, as it can be presented with the same colouring scheme. - Use a tool that facilitates the interaction between the student and the computer.
-Traditionally, an integrated development environment (IDE) has been used for teaching programming, nevertheless the utilization of an interactive computing tool like Jupyter Notebooks can be more effective while teaching programming to scientists.
-An IDE will be a natural choice for more elaborate work once the student is more skilled in programming. - Never introduce programming with the technical aspects about the language (e.g. syntax, programming paradigm).
-Instead, use small functional sections of code (FSC) to show how it can be applied to solve problems in a simple and elegant manner.
-Once students see that the section of code is understandable, they will no longer be intimidated by it. - Use tiny FSCs first, then complicate the code as needed to improve functionality or the products.
+The colour-coded text in the diagram will be useful when introducing code that carries out those actions, as it can be presented with the same colour scheme. - 2.
+Use a tool that facilitates interaction between the student and the computer.
+Traditionally, an integrated development environment (IDE) has been used for teaching programming, nevertheless the utilization of an interactive computing tool such as Jupyter Notebooks can be more effective when teaching programming to scientists.
+An IDE will be a natural choice for more elaborate work once the student is more skilled in programming. - 3.
+Never introduce programming with the technical aspects of the language (e.g. syntax, programming paradigm).
+Instead, use a small FSC to show how it can be applied to solve problems in a simple and elegant manner.
+Once students see that the section of code is understandable, they will no longer be intimidated by it. - 4.
+Use tiny FSCs first, then complicate the code as needed to improve functionality or products.
 The FSCs used in class should change with time.
-We have found that an iterative and incremental development fits the needs of meteorologists because it is easier to see the program grow based on needs.
-At the same time, it introduces a useful way of developing software.
-For more information in this process see Hossain et al. (2009). - Explain the details about the programming language only as needed.
-Some students bring questions to class, for example: What is Object-Oriented Programming (OOP)? or, what is a Method in Python?
-These opportunities should be used to move students further into the language.
+We have found that an iterative and incremental development fits the needs of meteorologists because it is easier to see the program grow according to needs.
+At the same time, this process introduces a useful way of developing software.
+For more information on this process, see Hossain et al. (2009). - 5.
+Explain the details of the programming language only as needed.
+Some students bring questions to class, for example: What is Object-oriented Programming (OOP)? or, what is a Method in Python?
+These opportunities should be used to help students further into the language.

-These previous considerations have served us well to improve programming skills in meteorology students.
-Some additional considerations regarding developer skills and previous experience have been found and will be mentioned below.
+These considerations have served us well to improve programming skills in meteorology students.
+Some additional considerations regarding developer skills and previous experience will be mentioned below.